HenryFChapman/henryfchapman.github.io/interests.md

 - 90 mile trek along the Continental Divide Trail in Wyoming's Wind Rivers
 - 6 month road trip around the United States through 36 states ([featured in the New York Times](https://www.nytimes.com/2020/08/14/fashion/weddings/perfectly-in-sync-during-a-35-state-road-trip-and-a-1200-mile-hike.html))
 - 42 mile hike completed in 17 hours through New Mexico's Sangre De Cristos
-- 32 mile hike completed in 18 hours around the circumference of Manhattan Island, NY
+- 32 mile hike completed in 18 hours around the circumference of Manhattan, NY
 - Traveled to more than 30 countries
 - Working as a professional backpacking guide in New Mexico
 - Three weeks rock climbing in Wyoming with the NOLS